 Detox inducing methods: (least aggressive first)

 If you feel fine on those types of foods then try moving through the list at a pace that suits you.
 You can drift in and out of these methods of detoxification as you feel, slowly moving through the numbers over a period of weeks, months and even years.
 DO NOT RUN BEFORE YOU CAN WALK!
 It's far better to take your time to allow your body, mind and emotions time to adjust to the changes.

 It's quite possible that you may already be gluten-free or a vegan perhaps, in which case you can try a 'vegetable only diet' for a day or two.
 If you feel strong enough you can try it for a little longer, thereby gradually getting cleaner on the inside but still providing your body with vital nutrients.Back To Top

-There are general symptoms of the detoxification process that, whether mild or more severe, are generally the most common.
+There are general symptoms of the detoxification process that, whether mild or more severe are generally the most common.
 Remember, if done gradually these symptoms are generally mild in nature.